lrioxh/LEG/README.md

-pip install transformers evaluate gdown networkx colorlog accelerate accuracy pip install peft --no-dependencies pip install optuna # for hp search pip install deepspeed # recommend using deepspeed if you want to finetune LM by your self
+pip install transformers evaluate gdown networkx colorlog accelerate accuracy pip install peft --no-dependencies pip install optuna # for hp search pip install deepspeed==0.14.5 # recommend using deepspeed if you want to finetune LM by your self
 ```
 ## Run